Silver AS AN INVESTMENT Fundamentals

-Based on the fact that silver is found in the ground at a rate of about 8 parts silver to 1 part gold, it is conservative to estimate we humans have mined about 1.5 million tonnes of silver throughout history (or just over 48 billion troy ounces).
+Based on the fact that silver is found in the ground at a rate of about 8 parts silver to 1 part gold, it is conservative in estimating we humans have mined approximately 1.5 million tonnes of silver throughout history (or just over 48 billion troy ounces).

 All Silver Ever Mined

 All-time gold mining output is almost all entirely with us today (187,200 tonnes), yet conversely, much of the near 50 billion silver ounces ever mined are not.